-Figure 75.
+Figure 84.
 The page for creating a new Bridge connection.
 The VLAN section.

 Parameter Description VLAN Use VLAN Move the switch to the right to allow the router to use tagged VLAN connections.
 VLAN ID An identifier for the VLAN.
 The field is displayed when the Use VLAN switch is moved to the right.

-VLAN priority A priority tag for the type of traffic transmitted.
-The field is displayed when the Use VLAN switch is moved to the right.
+Parameter Description VLAN priority A priority tag for the type of traffic transmitted.
+Select the needed value from the drop-down list.
+The list is displayed when the Use VLAN switch is moved to the right.